roman-milk/roman-milk.github.io/suburban-underbelly.md

+===

- ****** Suburban Underbelly Ch.
-04 ****** byfastandsloppy© I told Madison to forget about losing the jocks and just try to make it to my trailer.
+I told Madison to forget about losing the jocks and just try to make it to my trailer.
 My neighbor Ty and his softball team usually congregated at his place on Sunday mornings.
 All but a couple of them were ex-cons and they were a scary looking bunch.
 I figured Ty owed me a favor for the other night with Hafsa and Sally so we might be able to plead for sanctuary.
 Even Tom and his squad of trust-fund Neanderthals might think twice before picking a fight with that crew.

  So Madison headed towards my place outside of town.
 She was zipping down Jefferson when an F-150 pickup with a couple more of Tom's teammates pulled in front of her and slammed on its brakes.
 She veered off the pavement and we found ourselves on an unpaved road that led though a construction site to the canal that marked the edge of town.
 When she turned too fast onto the road running alongside the canal, she lost control of the Porsche on the loose gravel.
 We spun right off into the water, skipping once like a flat stone.